- A CoG3 project meeting was held in Manchester on the 17 October 2017

-The Museum is working with six UK universities and Diamond Light Source on a multidisciplinary study investigating potential solutions for the extraction of cobalt from ore deposits in Europe.
+The Museum is working with six UK universities and Diamond Light Source on a multidisciplinary study investigating solutions for the extraction of cobalt from ore deposits in Europe.

-We hope to increase the UK's exploration, mining and recovery of cobalt, a metal of great strategic and economic importance through this project: The geology, geometallurgy and geomicrobiology of cobalt resources leading to new product streams (CoG3).
+We hope to increase the UK's exploration, mining and recovery of cobalt, a metal of great strategic and economic importance.
+In this project we wil look at the geology, geometallurgy and geomicrobiology of cobalt resources leading to new product streams (CoG3).

 The project aims to:

 - identify new environmentally benign extraction and recovery processes for cobalt